Rent safe and private dog parks hosted by locals

 Dogs might nip when experiencing prey drive

 Play and prey behavior have many similarities in the canine world.
-Some dogs absolutely love to chase moving things — like small critters, flirt pole toys, or even just your socks as you do chores about the house — and they start showing this instinct at a young age.
+Some dogs absolutely love to chase moving things—like small critters, flirt pole toys, or even just your socks as you do chores about the house—and start showing this instinct at a young age.
 There’s a good chance your puppy’s nipping could be prey drive related if they’re chasing your feet or loose-hanging clothing.
 Jerky movements are especially tantalizing!

 If your puppy is nipping out of prey drive, redirecting to a game can be a great way to satisfy their innate desire to chase and catch something.